qjchu/conserved_circRNA_pipeline/README.md

 # conserved_circRNA_pipeline
-Pipelines for analysing the conservation of circRNAs
+Detailed pipelines for analysing the conservation of circRNAs

+## Find similar circRNA sequences among different species using MUMmer